For more information about psychotherapy and to make an appointment click here

 Rarely, very rarely indeed, are we willing to listen to and speak with Palestinians.
 And even then, on those rare occasions, we issue a caveat: speak softly, present yourself as meek, like a supplicant.

-lecture: SHAME – and the Limits of Gender Studies, Universität Wien, Nov.
+2019: SHAME – and the Limits of Gender Studies, paper presented Universität Wien, Nov.
 2019

-new translation of Sabina Spielrein, Die Destruktion als Ursache des Werdens / Destruction as the Cause of Becoming, in: Pamela Cooper White & Felicity Brock Kelcourse, eds., "Sabina Spielrein and the Beginnings of Psychoanalysis.
+2019: new translation of Sabina Spielrein, Die Destruktion als Ursache des Werdens / Destruction as the Cause of Becoming, in: Pamela Cooper White & Felicity Brock Kelcourse, eds., "Sabina Spielrein and the Beginnings of Psychoanalysis," Routledge 2019.

 reprint of award-winning book Verschleierte Wirklichkeit